 Wireless carriers – web app

 Depending on your wireless carrier, you may be able to text from your laptop using the wireless carrier’s website or app.
 For instance, Orange’s Enterprise Messaging solution allows you to send and receive text messages through a web interface or via its API.
 Other carriers known to offer this include My Verizon and My AT&T (both American firms).
 Check with your particular carrier whether they provide a web interface for text messaging.

 Free web-based applications

 There are some websites you can use to send texts for free online.
 One example is SendaText, where you can text from computer to phone for free.
 There are some caveats, though.
 For instance, you can’t use your own phone number as the sending ID; SendaText creates its own ID – so you’ll have to let the recipient know who you are within your message content.
 Useful if you accidentally lose your phone and need to text someone urgently, but not so helpful when texting customers.

 If you’re planning to make use of a free SMS website to send texts, be sure to check how your data (and any recipient data) will be used and whether it will be kept safe.
 One more important thing to note is that free web-based applications struggle with delivery quality.
 So, if you plan to send business-critical messages, we recommend going with a paid service provider.

 Text from your computer with Messente

-Messente’s global messaging API enables you to send a wide range of texts to customers’ phones right from your desktop.
-Send order confirmations, delivery updates, customer service messages and marketing campaigns in bulk, and at the right time, in just a few clicks.
+Messente’s SMS software for PC allows you to send a wide range of texts to customers’ phones right from your desktop.
+Send SMS order confirmations, delivery updates, customer service messages and marketing campaigns in bulk, and at the right time, in just a few clicks.

 Two-way messaging is supported so customers can reply and interact using shortcodes or long codes, and you can view your campaign stats in an easy-to-use dashboard.
 Messente is built to scale and will grow with your business, no matter the volume of texts you need to send.